“Isn’t she cute?”

 We can spread their names and images far and wide so young girls, young boys, grown women — and most importantly, grown men — can see these female athletes don’t give a shit whether or not a random male official thinks they’re cute.

-Who knows.
-Maybe next time, he might know better and shut up.
+Who knows, maybe next time he’ll know better and shut up.

 A Chinese translation of this article can be found here.